Coronavirus update: evictions are on hold

 You do not have to leave when the notice period expires.

-3. Court proceedings
+3. Court decision

 If you don't leave your home by the date given in a possession order, the housing association can apply to the court for eviction by bailiffs.